 If you are experiencing issues with rodent-related damage to crops you might consider attracting birds of prey.
 A resource on this can be found via Oregon State University Extension.
 This guide can also be found attached at the bottom of this page.

-The Humane Society of the United States Learn about innovative, effective, and humane approaches for solving problems with wildlife via our “Find Answers to Wildlife Problems” tool below.
+The Humane Society of the United States: Learn about innovative, effective, and humane approaches for solving problems with wildlife via the “Find Answers to Wildlife Problems” tool.
 Humane and non-lethal solutions are given priority when addressing conflicts between people and wildlife.

 Washington Department of Fish and Wildlife: Learn about co-existing with wildlife from WDFW, and how to deal with animals on your property through their "Nuisance Wildlife" and "Living with Wildlife" web resources.